gilesknap/eyes2/README.md

 # Still to do

-- Save and Restore of worlds and
+- Save and Restore of worlds and individual creatures
 - Creature Vision
 - Carnivores
 - Barriers (thanks Michael Abbott) - add some barriers that stop creature